 - Gudrun from Norse Mythology kills her own children who she birthed to Attila the Hun and puts them in his food.

-- Melissa Coates slapped a boy booing prior to her challenging Mercedes Martinez from the WSU Championship.
+- Melissa Coates slapped a boy booing prior to her challenging Mercedes Martinez for the WSU Title.
 Hailey Hatred went so far as to push over two adults then lift a little girl out her seat and throw her while in search of something to hit Martinez with.

-- While many of the wrestlers of Wonder Rings STARDOM would not have been considered legal adults at the time, nine year old HARUKA against men near their physical prime like Kenny Omega took the cake.
-Ice Ribbon's Riho was eight.
+- While many of the wrestlers of Wonder Ring STARDOM would not have been considered legal adults at the time, nine year old HARUKA being put against men near their physical prime like Kenny Omega took the cake.
+Ice Ribbon did similar with Riho, who was eight.

 - Shadowrun: MegaCorps that want stable, loyal cyborgs have learned that children make the best candidates.
 HMHVV-infected are cannibalistic so it's assumed that they'll eventually eat children.
 Mr. Johnson may want your group to kidnap, hurt, or kill a target child for reasons he's unwilling to divulge.